How Digital Technologies Can Improve Scientific Research: The Case of Peer Review

 “One of the more radical solutions proposed has been post-publication peer review, which through both formal and informal means, is set to provide new avenues for critical discussion and constructive feedback on work already published”

-Or take interactive publishing platform Apograf, which is building a DLT-powered mechanism to reward both authors and peer reviewers who contribute to its research library.
+Or take interactive publishing platform Apograf, which is building a DLT-powered mechanism to reward researchers for published papers.
 Apograf also features integration with the ORCID registry, which improves the recognition and discoverability of research outputs, is interoperable (it works with many institutions, funders, and publishers) and persistent, as it can be used throughout a research career.

 Lastly, there is F1000Research, which is publishing manuscripts within a few days of submission after a rapid editorial screening and open peer review.
 This includes signed referee reviews and author responses published with each article.